AlexisAoun/brique.rs/README.md

 - Easy-to-use API based on a builder pattern
 - Save and load models with .brq file format

+## But why ?

+For two main reasons : I love building things, which is why I chose coding in the first place, and most importantly, to learn.

+I significantly improved my Rust skills.
+I have know a better comprehension of the borrowing system and the memory structure in general.
+Before this project, I had a good theoretical grasp of how MLPs are structured and learn.
+Now, by writing and testing everything myself, I have a very deep understanding of every aspect of it.
+Beyond that I tackled many different problems.
+I wrote a CSV parser to facilitate unit and end-to-end testing and created my own binary encoder/decoder with a custom file format to save trained models.

+This experience as a whole made me a better engineer.

 ## Installation

 Create a Rust project